WHY LITERACY MATTERED TO ROSIE...

 Chair

-Rotarian, Business Strategist, Chair of Speak Up Stay ChatTY!, Director and Past President of Relationships Australia Tasmania
+Rotarian, Business Strategist, Chair of Speak Up Stay ChatTY!, Recent President and Director of Relationships Australia Tasmania

 Ray Mostogl GAICD